HaitianWang/UNRCE-Official-Website-Development/README.md

 ### Writing tests:
 All the test classes we write and use are subclasses of Django's test classes, which are based on Python's Unittest module.
 ### Including
-`from django.test include SimpleTestCase, TransactionTestCase, LiveServerTestCase, TestCase`

-Best practice is to not include classes you won't use.
+`from django.test include SimpleTestCase, TransactionTestCase, TestCase` `from django.contrib.staticfiles.testing import StaticLiveServerTestCase` Best practice is to not include classes you won't use.